SanthoshCheemala/Crypto/README.md

 ## Security Notes

-- The `demo/decryption_keys.txt` is for demonstration only and should not be used in production.
+- This is for demonstration only and should not be used in production.
 - Ensure secure key management in real-world applications to prevent exposure.

-## Future Improvements
+## TODO

-- Add support for additional cryptographic algorithms.
-- Develop a custom Wireshark dissector for the TLS-like protocol.
-- Enhance the chat application for broader testing scenarios.
+- Planning to Implement RNG & PRNG(Pseudo Random Generater) Functions
+- Planning to Implement bilinear Pairing and Signatures using special type of Elliptic Curves(BLS12–381)

 ## Contributing